Teacher Features in the ADI Learning Hub

 Decide if students will use hands-on materials or a simulation during an investigation

 Students must collect information about a phenomenon and then make sense of that information during each ADI investigation.
 With the ADI Learning Hub, teachers can decide if they want their students to use an online simulation or hands-on materials to collect the information they need.
 This feature makes it possible for students to do an entire investigation at home.
-Teachers also do not have to purchase hands-on materials that they do not have before they start an investigation in class.
+When choosing simulations, teachers do not have to purchase hands-on materials before they start an investigation.

 Ready to start using the ADI Learning Hub?